SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

     ??? success "Solution"

         A computational graph is a way to represent the mathematical operations that are performed in a model.
 It is essentially a graph where the nodes are the operations and the edges are the data that is passed between them.
         The computational graph normally represents the forward pass of the model and is the reason that we can easily backpropagate through the model to train it, because the graph contains all the necessary information to calculate the gradients of the model.

+3. In your own words, explain why fusing operations together in the computational graph often leads to better performance?

+    ??? success "Solution"

+        Each time we want to do a computation, the data needs to be loaded from memory into the CPU/GPU.
+This is a slow process and the more operations we have, the more times we need to load the data.
+By fusing operations together, we can reduce the number of times we need to load the data, because we can do multiple operations on the same data before we need to load new data.

 This ends the module on tools specifically designed for serving machine learning models.